 Grey’s Anatomy?
 House?
 Scrubs?
 ER?
 If you consider yourself a fan of any medical TV show, then one of these occupations might be perfect for you.

 As you’re watching your favorite medical show on television, you might wonder what it would be like to be involved in all of the drama of treating patients and being responsible for someone else’s life.
+Pursuing a medical career can be very rewarding.
+Many medical professions pay well and they also provide the benefit of enriching other people’s lives.
 There are healthcare positions that require only a few months of training as well as those that require several years of education and training.
 If you are interested in the medical field, here are a few interesting careers that might call out to you.

 If you like investigating, then you might want to consider being a medical examiner.
 You work a lot of hours by yourself trying to find out how someone died.
 This is a career that would be appealing to someone who enjoys mysteries and finding out the truth in order to help a family with questions about a suspicious death or when there are health concerns in the community as well.